 Where to Sleep

-There´s more and more hostels opening up all over Armenia every month now, the number of hostels in Yerevan have gone from 11hostels 2 years ago to 32 hostels now in 2015.
+There are more and more hostels opening up all over Armenia every month now, the number of hostels in Yerevan has gone from 11hostels 2 years ago to 32 hostels now in 2015.

 Hostel prices in Yerevan start at 5USD.

 They’re homestays and guest houses in every town village around the country, those normally start at 8-10USD a night.

 The Armenian currency is known as “dram” (AMD) 1USD = 480 AMD 1 Euro =517 AMD.